Why VARA Licensing Matters

 - Decision-makers with proven experience in finance, compliance, or technology.

-- Independent oversight, ensuring your company is not controlled by qualified or high-risk individuals.
+- Independent oversight, ensuring your company is not controlled by disqualified or high-risk individuals.

 Good governance gives investors, banks, and regulators confidence that your company is well-managed and can be trusted with client funds.

-- KYC (Know Your Customers) processes for onboarding clients.
+- KYC (Know Your Customer) processes for onboarding clients.

 - Sanctions screening against global watchlists (UN, OFAC, EU, UK-HMT)